Senator René Cormier

 Honourable René Cormier is very involved in his community and has also chaired a number of national and international organizations, including the Commission internationale du théâtre francophone (CITF), the Fédération culturelle canadienne-française (FCCF), the Association des théâtres francophones du Canada (ATFC), and the New Brunswick Arts Board.
 He has also sat on a number of boards of directors, including that of TV5 Québec-Canada, the Canadian Conference of the Arts, and the Atlantic Visual Arts Festival.

-Mr. Cormier is recognized for his integrity, his professionalism, his ability to bring people together, and his motivational skills.
-He has earned many recognitions throughout his career including the Ordre des Arts et des Lettres de France (2003), the Ordre des francophones d’Amérique (2008), the Éloize award for theatre artist of the year (2000), the Jean-Claude Marcus award for his contribution to francophone theatre in Canada, and the Economic Council of New Brunswick manager of the year award in 2000.
+Senator Cormier is recognized for his integrity, his professionalism, his ability to bring people together, and his motivational skills.
+He has earned many recognitions throughout his career including an honorary doctorate in arts and culture from the Université de Moncton (2018), the Ordre des francophones d’Amérique (2008), the Ordre des Arts et des Lettres de France (2003), the Éloize award for theatre artist of the year (2000), the Jean-Claude Marcus award for his contribution to francophone theatre in Canada, and the Economic Council of New Brunswick manager of the year award in 2000.

 Senator René Cormier lives in Caraquet, New Brunswick, a vibrant Acadian municipality known as the cultural capital of Acadia.